 NEXT UP ON this.

 VCE exams are the final hurdle before the rest of your life, and you’d be hard-pressed to find a single person in your senior high school cohort who isn’t feeling stressed – especially with all the uncertainty surrounding the 2020 exams.
-Students hang so many of our hopes and expectations on the outcome of these exams, so naturally you’re probably placing a lot of pressure on yourself.
+Students hang so many hopes and expectations on the outcome of these exams, so naturally you’re probably placing a lot of pressure on yourself.

 However, if you don’t find ways to relieve all that stress, you might be pushing yourself towards breaking point rather than your goals.

 Dr Natalie Hendry from Deakin University’s School of Education says in the months leading up to your exams, you may want to tweak your study techniques.
 She also explains, despite what your teachers and parents might say, being on social media during this time can be an effective way to relieve stress and stay motivated.

 This isn’t to suggest you should replace study time with mindless social media scrolling.
 But, when you start to feel like you’re drowning under your notes, words stop making sense or you’re too stressed to focus, spending a bit of time on social media might be good.